big city

 Other things to do at home during school holidays include fun science experiments.
 From making homemade lava lamps to creating ice cream, these experiments provide a hands-on way for kids to explore scientific concepts and learn more about the world around them.

 Not only are these experiments fun, but they also help children develop problem-solving skills and understand how things work.
-With a few simple materials and some knowledge, the whole family can explore the fascinating world of science and technology.
+With a few simple materials and some guidance, the whole family can explore the fascinating world of science and technology.

-With this game, kids can learn about processes and how to see creative projects through.
+With this fun game, kids can learn about processes and how to see creative projects through.
 It can also be an opportunity for parents to get involved and help their children hone their creative skills in these areas.

 1. Start by introducing them to basic typing games and lessons.